Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

 The first two points compel us to impose serious finiteness conditions on our schemes, and this last point compels us to consider the \category obtained from the $1$-category $ \Sch $ of coherent schemes by inverting universal homeomorphisms.
-Fortunately, it is not necessary to do something excessively abstract: there is a $1$-categorical colocalisation that performs this function; this is the \textit{perfection} or \textit{absolute weak normalisation}.
+Fortunately, it is not necessary to do something excessively abstract: there is a $1$-categorical colocalization that performs this function.

+\Cref{subsec:UHGalois} analyzes the effect of universal homeomorphisms on Galois categories. \Cref{subsec:perfred} recalls how to characterize schemes that admit no nontrivial universal homeomorphisms. \Cref{subsec:perfection} shows that the subcategory of such schemes can be obtained from the category of all schemes by formally inverting the universal homeomorphisms. \Cref{subsec:Grothendieckconjecture} discusses Grothendieck's anabelian conjectures and proves \Cref{lede:reconstruction}; that the Galois category is a complete invariant of normal schemes over a finitely generated field of characteristic $ 0 $ (\Cref{nul:mainthmonGal}). \Cref{subsec:examplecurves} illustrates our main theorem by making explicit how to reconstruct curves from a combination of stratified-homotopy-theoretic and Galois-theoretic data.

-\subsection{Universal homeomorphisms and equivalences of Galois categories}
+\subsection{Universal homeomorphisms and equivalences of Galois \\ categories}

 Now we arrive at a sensitive question: under which circumstances does a morphism of schemes induce an equivalence of étale topoi or, equivalently, of Galois categories?
 The well-known theorem here is Grothendieck's \emph{invariance topologique} of the étale topos \cite[Exposé VIII, 1.1]{MR50:7131}, which states that a universal homeomorphism induces an equivalence on étale topoi.
-Let us reprove this result with the aid of Galois categories; this will also provide us with a partial converse.
+Let us reprove this result with the aid of Galois categories.

+\begin{rec}[{\stacks{01S2}}] A morphism of schemes $ f \colon X \to Y $ is \defn{radicial} if the underlying map of Zariski topological spaces is injective and for every $ x_0 \in X $, the field extension $ \upkappa(f(x_0))\subseteq\upkappa(x_0) $ is purely inseparable.
+Equivalently, $ f $ is radicial if and only if $ f $ is universally injective.

+A morphism of schemes is a \defn{universal homeomorphism} if and only if it is radicial, surjective, and universally closed. \end{rec}

-\begin{prp} Let $f\colon X\to Y$ be a morphism of schemes.
-If $f$ is radicial, then every fibre of $\Gal(X)\to\Gal(Y)$ is either empty or a singleton.\footnote{By \emph{singleton} we mean \emph{contractible groupoid}.} Conversely, if $f$ is of finite type, and if every fibre of $\Gal(X)\to\Gal(Y)$ is either empty or a singleton, then $f$ is radicial. \end{prp}
+\begin{prp} Let $f\colon X\to Y$ be a morphism of coherent schemes.
+If $f$ is radicial, then every fiber of $\Gal(X)\to\Gal(Y)$ is either empty or a contractible groupoid.
+Conversely, if $f$ is of finite type, and if every fiber of $\Gal(X)\to\Gal(Y)$ is either empty or a contractible groupoid, then $f$ is radicial. \end{prp}